unitedstates/congress/README.md

     ./run bills --force

+Similar commands are available for roll call votes.
+Start with:

+    ./run votes

+You can supply a few kinds of flags, such as force, limit, and congress as above.
+Votes are grouped by the Senate and House into two sessions per Congress, which (in modern times) roughly follow the calendar years.
+Senate votes are numbered uniquely by session.
+House vote numbering continues consecutively throughout the Congress.
+To get votes from 2012, run:

+    ./run votes --congress=112 --session=2

+To get only a specific vote, pass in the ID for the vote.
+For the Senate vote 50 in the 2nd session of the 112th Congress:

+    ./run votes --vote_id=s50-112.2

 Debugging messages are hidden by default.
-To include them, run with --log=info.
+To include them, run with --log=info or --debug.
 To hide even warnings, run with --log=error.

 Keeping data fresh
 -------------------